-What if we all could develop the habit of asking ourselves periodically: how am I contributing to this problem?
-This question opens a path of inquiry, which automatically leads to expansion of our consciousness.
-We become more alert to take notice, and thus more open to try out new behaviors.
+What if you could develop the habit of asking yourself periodically: how am I contributing to this problem?
+This question opens a path of inquiry, which automatically leads to expansion of your consciousness.
+You become more alert to take notice, and thus more open to try out new behaviors.

-This same question, by the way, is also a powerful tool that can improve our relationships and interactions with others!
+This same question, by the way, is also a powerful tool that can improve your relationships and interactions with others!
 So often we focus on what others are doing unto us, which leaves us powerless.
 When we learn to pay attention to what is our role in the problems we endure, we regain control and can actually do something.

 Actively thinking about your contribution is definitely an important milestone in your personal development, with planetary implications.
-How might you connect more from the heart with others?